manshanko/bar-widgets/README.md

 ### Reclaim Selected

 Adds button to queue selected units for reclaim with nearby nano turrets.

-Reclaim commands are inserted first into nano turret command queues.
-Compared to area reclaiming buildings, this widget does not order nano turrets to reclaim targets outside their range.
+Does not tell nano turrets to reclaim targets outside their range unlike area reclaim.

+Reclaims are inserted first in nano turret order queues.

+Supports shuffling reclaims to work around nano turret retarget delay.
+Will shuffle if holding space when using UI button.

+Keybinds:
+* `reclaim_selected`
+* `reclaim_selected_shuffle`